 It began like any other day.
 The streets of the city were scented with coffee, pastries, and a good chance of rain.
 The usual chill nipped at the air.
 There was a slight bustle of busyness here and there, and the city folk hastened as the clock in the courtyard pushed time forward with a loud clang.
-At 8:30 a.m. workers made their way to work, learners made their way to learn, and the rest stayed home as the sky changed from a bright turquoise to a forboding gray.
+At 8:30 a.m. workers made their way to work, learners made their way to learn, and the rest stayed home as the sky changed from bright turquoise to a foreboding gray.
 Clouds rolled in like troops marching up to the battlefront and the sky grew darker by the minute.
 It looked more like late evening than the fine morning it started out to be.

 It was an unlucky day for Monday.
 She raced from the post office, pedaling up the cobblestone path with voracious speed as she hurried home to avoid the inevitable precipitation, and to open her gift.
-The envelope, now tucked away in her pocket like a loose gem, was posted a week ago but all Monday cared to notice was a greeting in multicolored calligraphy that read Happy Birthday!
+The envelope, now tucked away in her pocket like a loose gem, was posted a week ago but all Monday cared to notice was a greeting in multicolored calligraphy that read, HAPPY BIRTHDAY!
 Tucked within the womblike layer of paper and scrawling penmanship lay a bundle of crisp, largely numbered currency in pretty shades of mauve and green.
 Only Monday didn’t know this, for if she did, she would have ridden in the other direction and straight to the train station to spend the cash on a ticket going south - to a future far away from the cold, rainy climate of Dunportling.
 It was her heart’s desire to explore distant lands.
 But as the story goes, it wasn’t meant to be just then.

-Tears welled up and over like tiny waterfalls and Monday let out a shrill cry of despair that could be heard for many miles.
+Tears welled up and over like tiny waterfalls and Monday let out a cry of despair that could be heard for many miles.
 Cries turned to shrieks.
-The city folk thought the world must certainly be coming to an end as chills ran up and down their spines, until shrieks turned into quiet, sad whimpers.
+The city folk thought the world must certainly be coming to an end as chills ran up and down their spines until shrieks turned into quiet, sad whimpers.
 Monday felt helpless and forlorn but she managed to pull herself into a doorway where it was dry.
 She sat for a moment pondering the seriousness of her wounds, sniffled twice, and then wiped her eyes on her soaking wet sleeve.
 A little shiver made her pull her drenched jacket tightly around her as if it would keep her warm.
 Then she noticed him.
 He was old and weary; skin and hair grey like the cloudiest of clouds.
-Monday was glad she wasn’t him, laying over there with nothing but the clothes on his back, and when she could look no longer she stood up and slowly gathered the broken, battered bicycle to carry it home.
+Monday was glad she wasn’t him, laying over there with nothing but the clothes on his back.
+When she could look no longer she stood up and slowly gathered the broken, battered bicycle to carry it home.

-For an instant they were locked in a gaze, which was broken when a fluttering overhead caught his eye.
+For an instant, they were locked in a gaze which was broken when a fluttering overhead caught his eye.
 A frigid wind was whipping remnants of leaves and debris into a spiraling, watery funnel, and all at once an envelope dropped from the middle of the phantom twister, landing with a heavy SPLAT on the sidewalk in front of him.
 It was covered with bits and pieces of who knows what, but it was plump and enticing, albeit a slight mystery.